con/opfvta-reexecution/paper/notes/narrative.md

 single datalad command.

 We placed each dataset in its own git-annex enabled datalad repository.

-Not only does this enable separate versioning of each dataset, it also enables future researchers to easily substitute their own data, code, or reference data and repeat the analysis.
+[//]: # (Not only does this enable separate versioning of each dataset, it also enables future researchers to easily substitute their own data, code, or reference data and repeat the analysis. ——— in discussion.txt)

 We modified the Containerfile to skip the installation of data, and YODAfied the top-level repository, and used datalad to move the data